What weather records has Dayton broken so far in 2025?

 ajc.com

-So far this year Dayton has set new daily records six times.
-Four records were related to the temperature and two were related to daily rainfall.
+So far this year Dayton has set new daily records seven a times.
+Six records were related to the temperature and two were related to daily rainfall.

-January was the only month so far where a new record hasn’t been set.
+January and July are the only months so far where a new record hasn’t been set or tied.

 Here are the records Dayton’s broken in 2025, according to the National Weather Service in Wilmington: